-If you have any children that are 5 years old or younger than one of the things you need for Disneyland is a stroller or pushable bike trailer.
+If you have any children that are 5 years old or younger, then one of the things you need for Disneyland is a stroller or a pushable bike trailer.
 We could NOT have lived without our Burley bike trailer during our visit to Disneyland with 4 kids, especially when our youngest was only 2 years old.

 I would not recommend leaving for Disney without a great camera.
-My iphone 7 takes fantastic pictures and I have it with me all the time.
-I love that it fits in my back pocket too.
-If you have another camera, don't forget to add it to your Disneyland packing list.
+My iPhone takes fantastic pictures and I have it with me all the time.
+I love that it fits in my back pocket, too.
+If you have another camera, don’t forget to add it to your Disneyland packing list.

 Our battery charging pack is one of the BEST purchases we made before we went to Disneyland.
 When deciding what to take to Disneyland, please add this battery charging pack near the top of your list!

-Make sure everyone in the family is wearing good walking shoes for your trip.
-I love my Xero Shoes Prio, as they work great for wide feet and give just enough cushion to allow me to walk more hours without sore feet.
+Make sure everyone in the family is wearing good walking shoes for your trip for all the walking you’re gonna do.
+I love my Xero Shoes Pro, as they work great for wide feet and give just enough cushion to allow me to walk more hours without sore feet.
 Yet, they are minimalist footwear with no arch support, which is exactly what I was looking for.

 Keens would be another great option for you or the kids.